If you want to use a skip on a public highway, you will require a licence.

 You should allow at least five working days to register as a skip operator.

-By registering, you agree the terms and conditions for placing a skip on the highway.
+By registering, you agree with the terms and conditions for placing a skip on the highway.

 To register, you need to download, complete and return an application form.
-The registration fee is £100.
+The registration fee is £105 from the 1st April 2019.
 You will also need to enclose:

 - proof of your public liability insurance - with a minimum cover of £6m